devankitv/langgraph-rag/README.md

 **Frontend (Client):**
 - React 19 with TypeScript and Vite
 - Assistant UI framework for chat interface
-- Real-time streaming with Server-Sent Events (SSE)
+- Real-time streaming with HTTP streaming
 - Tailwind CSS for styling
 - Responsive design with modern UI components